 soy beans

-Soya (soy) is classed as one of the 14 major food allergens under government food legislation.
+Soya (soy) is classed as one of the 14 main food allergens under government food legislation.
 Therefore, businesses must clearly state soy as an allergen on all food and drinks ingredient labels for sale within the UK.

 According to AllergyUK, it is found in 60% of manufactured foods.
 Soy comes from soybeans, which can be consumed as beans, soy sauce, soybean oil, or soy flour, which is widely used in baked foods like bread and biscuits.
 Edamame, which is also often consumed, is the name for immature soybeans.
 Per YorkTest, it is estimated that 1 in 300 individuals in the UK are allergic to soy and upwards of 45% of individuals could be sensitive to soy.